acraugh/pds4-context-products/README.md

 select it.
 Once you have done that, you can now click on the last drop-down to select the branch that contains the edits you made.

-If you have recently pushed a commit to your own working branch, you may even get a helpful screen like this one:
+If you have recently pushed a commit to your own working branch and then create a PR in the NASA-PDS repo, you may get a helpful screen like this one instead:

 ![PR Display with fork commit referenced](images/PR-HowTo-3.png) The yellow bar here is noting a recent commit to a document development branch, and provides the handy green "Compare & pull request" button.
 Clicking on this opens a new